-Opened by Martin O’Sullivan (who is President of the Small Bar Association), Belinda Lai and John Toubia, Grasshopper is both a bar and a restaurant.
+Opened by Martin O’Sullivan (who is President of the Small Bar Association) and Belinda Lai, Grasshopper is both a bar and a restaurant.
 The latter is a wonderfully cosy room upstairs with a small, French-leaning menu.
 Champagne and oysters?
 Veal with snail and garlic butter?
 Steak au poivre?
 Don’t mind if we do!
 The food is rich, tasty and suited to the warm, candle-flecked atmosphere.

 If you’re just in for a drink, head downstairs.
 In the depths of the ‘hopper you will find some competent bartenders mixing a list of quaintly old-fashioned drinks with a wonderfully new-age quality (they serve them in recycled jam jars).